-From technological advances to adaptations of style, cinema has changed and evolved throughout the years, but despite these developments, mise-en-scene stood the test of time due to its artistic importance.
+From technological advances to adaptations of style, cinema has changed and evolved throughout the years, but despite the industry’s changes, mise-en-scene has remained relevant due to it’s artistic importance.
 The term mise-en-scene is French for ‘placed in a scene’ or ‘onstage’.
 It refers to the different parts of a shot that are purposefully crafted in order to get particular meanings across.
-Specifically, it usually refers to lighting, blocking, camera angles, and the overall composition.
+Specifically, it encompasses lighting, blocking, camera angles, and the overall composition.
 The 1922 movie Nosferatu is compiled of key scenes that can be analyzed using the ideologies of mise-en-scene.
-For instance, the scene when Nosferatu stops sucking a woman’s blood and looks out the window, seeing the rising sun and realizing his impending doom, which can be viewed in the still below, provides the perfect example of how to dissect a shot via mise-en-scene.
+The shot where Nosferatu stops sucking a woman’s blood and looks out the window, seeing the rising sun and realizing his impending doom, which can be viewed in the still below, provides the perfect example of how to dissect a shot via mise-en-scene.